Mikumari Shrine

 5 of 5 in Yoshino

-Mikumari Shrine (吉野水分神社, Yoshino Mikumari Jinja) is a peaceful and historic Shinto shrine located in the upper Kami Senbon area of Yoshinoyama.
-It’s dedicated to Ameno Mikumari, a goddess of water and childbirth, known for bringing fertility and safe delivery to those who visit and pray.
-Inside, you’ll find ancient portable shrines (mikoshi) and sacred artifacts that highlight its spiritual importance.
+Mikumari Shrine (吉野水分神社, Yoshino Mikumari Jinja) is a tranquil and historic Shinto shrine located in the upper Kami Senbon area of Yoshinoyama.
+Dedicated to Ameno Mikumari, the goddess of water and childbirth, the shrine has long been a place of reverence for those seeking fertility and safe delivery.
+Visitors come to pray for blessings, as the goddess is believed to offer protection to women during childbirth.
+Inside the shrine, visitors can find ancient mikoshi (portable shrines) and sacred artifacts, showcasing the shrine’s rich spiritual history and significance.

 Provided through partner sites